Investigating Membership Inference Attacks under Data Dependencies: Related Work

-Yaghini et al.~\cite{yaghini_disparate_2019} demonstrate that data samples from underrepresented communities are more vulnerable to MIAs.
+Kulynych et al.~\cite{kulynych2022disparate} demonstrate that data samples from underrepresented communities are more vulnerable to MIAs.
 Bagdasaryan et al.~\cite{bagdasaryan2019differential} find that DP-SGD results in a disproportionate amount of accuracy loss for vulnerable groups.
 These works complement our findings that MIAs are stronger when the training data has dependencies.
 Xiong et al.~\cite{Xiong2022} study the risks of non-IID data in the federated learning setting.
 Hu et al.~\cite{hu2021source} design a new attack to uncover the source of data points (such as which hospital contributed the data point) in the federated setting.
 This work complements ours by showing an increase in attack performance when considering clients with different data distributions.
-Similarly, Gomrokchi et al.~\cite{gomrokchi2021did} study the problem of membership inference against reinforcement learning and find that temporal correlation between training trajectories plays a major role in attack success.
+Similarly, Gomrokchi et al.~\cite{gomrokchi2021did} study the problem of MIAs against reinforcement learning and find that temporal correlation between training trajectories plays a major role in attack success.

 We recall that property inference attacks aim to discover hidden properties in a target classifier's training dataset, such as the proportion of members in the dataset that are students~\cite{ateniese2013hacking}.
-Ganju et al.~\cite{Ganju_2018} developed property inference attacks against fully connected neural networks that leverage permutation invariance to obtain effective performance on real-world datasets.
-In these attacks, the properties learned are not explicit in the attributes but rather they implicitly affect the target model~\cite{ateniese2013hacking}.
-Our work shows that this implicit effect of properties can also benefit an MIA without attempting to learn which specific properties the training set has.
+It is well known that DP does not protect against property inference attacks~\cite{ateniese2013hacking,mahloujifar2022property}.
+As discussed in Section~\ref{sec:disc}, our goal is not to conduct a property inference attack or be competitive with state-of-the-art attacks in this field~\cite{ateniese2013hacking, Ganju_2018, mahloujifar2022property, zhang2021leakage,parisot2021property}.
+Instead, we show the effects of datasets that are non-IID on MIA attacks using properties as one way to introduce a dependency in the datasets.